 After nearly 30 years of operations, the company made a voluntary filing on March 30, 2026.
 Case details can be found on PACER.
 Filing records state the case is being held in the U.S. Bankruptcy Court for the District of Columbia (Washington, D.C.).

-As per case details available on BK Data, the latest filing was made under Subchapter V of Chapter 11.
+As per case details available on RK Consultants, the company is a small business debtor pursuant to 11 U.S.C. § 101(51D), and made the filing under Subchapter V of Chapter 11.

 Company Background